We’ve all seen it – the social media posts about how we should enjoy every single minute of parenthood as children grow up so fast.

 - When can we have a nice car again?

 - When will we able to take all three children on the cycle path for a bike ride and pasty?

 - When will we be able to take all three children swimming together without having to rope someone else in?
-(We’ve been swimming ONCE all together as a family in the last 16 months because of adult to child ratio rules and that makes me really sad.)
+(We’ve been swimming ONCE all together as a family in the last 16 months.
+This is because of adult to child ratio rules and that makes me really sad.)

 - And when will we ever get more than 5-6 hours sleep again?